Slow Down, Mommy; Hold My Hand

 I’m sure I could have entered the Olympics for fastest walking moms, back when I was in my twenties and thirties.
 I was fast!

 Good sales could only be found IN the stores, not between the stores.
 My goal was to minimize the time between JCPenney and Target.
 I was the human cheetah, whizzing along.
 The little kiddos whined often, “Mommy, waaait!”
 Their little legs were pumping as fast they could go.
 “Mooom!
 You’re going too fast!”
-The kids, now adults, still remember their fast-walking mom.
+The kids, now adults, still remember scrambling to keep up to the mom on a mission.

 If I never get back to my Olympic-worthy walking, it’s okay.
-Priorities are different now-a-days.
+I have different priorities now-a-days.
 I’m learning that when you stop chasing the wrong things, you allow the right things to catch up to you.

 Life is filled with thousands of tiny little miracles.
 I would hate to miss them racing to the next store.
-I’d like to walk slowly enough to notice those special moments.
-And savor them.
+I’d like to walk slowly enough to notice dimpled elbows and sparkling eyes.
+All the love shining from trusting faces.
+To feel their yearning and empathize with their earnest plea for twenty-five cents for the bubble gum machine.
+Because they grow up too fast.
+Much too fast.

-Be present with my kids when I’m present with my kids.
+Been present with my kids when I was present with my kids.